Houdini: A Message from the Spirits (Part 1)

 Spirits, do you have a message?

 Lady Doyle's whole body begins to convulse.
+Her hands thump on the table.

-Then she grabs the pencil and starts to write.
+She grabs the pencil and starts to write.

 I'm Tim Harford, and you're listening to Cautionary Tales.

-This is the first in a series of three cautionary tales about Harry Houdini and the afterlife.
+This is the first in a a series of three cautionary tales about Harry Houdini and the afterlife.

-We're We're going to go with Houdini on a journey from that seance in Atlantic City, a journey that will take him in front of lawmakers in Washington, D.C.,
+We're going to go with Houdini on a journey from that seance in Atlantic City, a journey that will take him in front of lawmakers in Washington, D.C.,

 make him powerful enemies, cost him a friendship and a fortune, and leave him fearing for his life.